davidyytan/curl-telegram-bot/README.md

 python main.py
 ```

-The bot will start monitoring the configured URL and send notifications to your Telegram chat when changes or specified keywords are detected.

-> **Note**: If your API endpoint is geo-restricted, consider using a VPN before making requests to the endpoint.
+The bot will start and send a notification that it's online.
+It won't automatically start monitoring until you use the start command.

+### Bot Commands

+The bot responds to the following commands:

+- `/start` - Start monitoring the target URL at the configured interval
+- `/stop` - Stop the monitoring process
+- `/fetch` - Manually fetch data once and check for keywords
+- `/help` - Display available commands and monitoring status

+## Customization

+The bot is designed to be easily customizable for different JSON APIs:

+- The `format_data()` function in `main.py` can be modified to format the JSON data according to your needs
+- The data change detection uses hashing to identify when the endpoint returns different data
+- Keyword checking is performed on the entire JSON string for simplicity

 ## Notification Format

+- 🤖 **Bot is online!** - When the bot starts up
+- ✅ **Monitoring started!** - When monitoring is activated
+- 🛑 **Monitoring stopped** - When monitoring is deactivated
 - 🔄 **Data has been updated!** - When the JSON data changes
 - 🔎 **Found keywords:** keyword1, keyword2 - When specified keywords are found
+- 🔎 **No keywords found** - When no keywords are found during a check

+> **Note**: If your API endpoint is geo-restricted, consider using a VPN before making requests to the endpoint.